NOAA's recent chart shows tornado alley has shifted dramatically eastward.

 If you live in ALABAMA that's not news.

-The owner told us it's a pretty good deal when an F5 hits your house and "all you lose is a window and your dog pees on your foot."
+The owner of this one told us "it's a pretty good deal when an F5 hits your house and all you lose is a single window and your dog pees on your foot."

-No concrete man will tell you concrete won't crack, even with additives, so THIS is the inevitable conclusion of a concrete dome.
+No concrete man will tell you it won't crack, even with additives, so THIS is the inevitable conclusion of a concrete dome.
 The manufacturing,transportation and placement of concrete contributes to almost 30%of world's greenhouse gasses.
-And I personally don't want a million pounds of concrete over my head!
+And I really don't want a million pounds of concrete over my head!
 They have failed during and after construction as in the NUCOR dome in Baton Rouge that collapsed after finish.
-Seen on Facebook.
+Seen below and on Facebook.
 Look up NUCOR dome collapse!
 Not a piece of rebar in sight!

 Why not have a shelter that doubles as a community center?

-History being made in Tuscaloosa Al with FEMA certified 361G shelter
+History being made in Tuscaloosa Al with our FEMA certified 361G shelter

-NEW AGE DOMES is doing something about that very thing.
+NEW AGE DOMES is doing something about affordable small community shelters.
 Our new factory is FEMA 361G certified and now storm ready!
 We've had quite a gathering of the neighbors already when the sirens went off.

-A few photos of the assembly of the panels that make up the energy absorbing nature of the building.
-Our REGULAR 2x6 dome houses are rated for 250 mph, but this factory using 2x8 and (2) layers of 3/4" plywood over 14 gauge metal is another level of strong.
+A few photos of the final assembly of the panels that make up the energy absorbing nature of the building.
+Our REGULAR 2x6 dome houses are rated for 250 mph, but this factory using 2x8 and (2) layers of 3/4" plywood over 14 gauge metal is another level of strength.

 This structure is rated to 400+ mph winds.
 2x8 framing with 14 gauge steel liner and (2) layers of 3/4" plywood per FEMA specs make this SO overbuilt since it's built to the specs for square buildings.
 DOMES are 3-4 times more slippery to wind as verified by Colorado state and Texas Tech wind tunnel tests back in 2000.NEW AGE shelter domes are 50% less expensive and 200% OVER the missile penetration specs required by FEMA!

-Massive 3/8" steel shutters protect the glass yet cant outwards for light.
+Massive 3/8" steel shutters protect the glass yet cant outwards for light like Bimini shutters.
 This makes your shelter useful for things other than a place to hide.Your small communities' new fire station or city hall can be paid for with USDA grants in place right now!

 2 years after starting we're done!
 NO public money, No bankers, just a lot of sweat and determination and proud to do it.
 At least I'LL have a place to go back to after our next tornado.
 And if you live in Tuscaloosa...there WILL be another.